SergUdo/notes/README.md

-# notes
+# Notepad

-Notepad console program using SQLite.
+Notepad console program using SQLite and Ruby.

 Clone this repo.

 If you want to add a record, type:

 ```
-ruby new_post,rb
+ruby new_post.rb
 ```